Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Bias of Min-Replace and failure of importance-sampling unbiasedness: effects, bounds, and testable predictions

-\begin{theorem}[No Reverse Updates: Min-Replace Only Performs Proportional Shrinkage] Under the stop-gradient assumption, for any $i$ and any token $t$, the coefficient of the score function term $\nabla_{\theta}\log\pi_\theta(y_{i,t}\mid x,y_{i,<t})$ for the trajectory after Min-Replace preserves the sign with the baseline:
+\begin{theorem}[No reverse update: Min-Replace only applies proportional shrinkage] Under the stop-gradient assumption, for any $i$ and any token $t$, the coefficient of the trajectory's score-function term $\nabla_{\theta}\log\pi_\theta(y_{i,t}\mid x,y_{i,<t})$ after Min-Replace has the same sign as the baseline:

-Hence, Min-Replace does not cause "reverse updates" (no sign flip for updates determined by the advantage of individual trajectories), and its effect is equivalent to applying more conservative effective step sizes for trajectories with non-minimum weights. \end{theorem}
+Therefore, Min-Replace does not cause a reverse update, meaning that the sign of the update determined by the individual trajectory advantage is not flipped.
+Its effect is equivalent to applying a more conservative effective step size to trajectories whose effective modulation is not minimal. \end{theorem}